John Galt (novelist): Career, early publications

 It was usual in Greenock for lads starting careers in commerce to first improve their penmanship by copying entries in the books of the custom house, so Galt and Park were "desked" there for a few months.
 At the age of 17, Galt became a junior clerk at a Greenock firm of merchants.
 He was a "voracious reader" using the town's subscription library.
-With his friends, he went long walks, wrote essays and stories, some of which were published in Constable's The Scots Magazine, and founded a Literary and Debating Society.
+With his friends, he went on long walks, wrote essays and stories, some of which were published in Constable's The Scots Magazine, and founded a Literary and Debating Society.
 In early 1804, at the Tontine Hotel, this hosted James Hogg, who was not widely known at the time.
 Hogg, with two companions, arrived unannounced in Greenock at the start of a tour of the highlands, and was surprised and gratified by the invitation to supper with a large literary community.
 He remembered Galt as "a tall thin young man, with something a little dandyish in his appearance", dressed in a frock coat and new top-boots, with his shirt collar fashionably high at one side, while the other flapped down, but debating with "such good-nature and such strong emphatic reasoning" as to be "no common youth".
 The discussion, songs, and stories were "much above what I had ever been accustomed to hear".
 They became good friends.

 Though seemingly doing well, Galt "felt at Greenock as if I was never in my proper element", and was restless about "the narrowness of my prospects".
 Incensed by an abusive letter, he pursued its author to Leith and got a written apology, then on return told his father and the merchants' firm he intended to quit Greenock.
 Galt made preparations and, accompanied by his father, took post chaise and mail coach to London in May 1804.
 Letters of introduction got him, at most, dinner invitations.
 In 1805 he used an advance of his father's patrimony to fund a partnership with a factor.
 In 1809 he began studying law at Lincoln's Inn.